 Last years women hundred that was organised by KW was a success with Surrey and Lancashire hoping to copy the model.
 Great that Cornwall has been a flagship County for such an event.

-Excellent safeguarding audit with us being awarded a high amber rating.
+Good safeguarding audit with us being awarded a high amber rating.
 Well done to AW & JL for all their hard work.
 More to do linked into EDI but this will come from the new strategy.

-MW has worked on youth participation and this year has seen an increase in number of youth entries.
+Thanks to MW has worked on youth participation and this year has seen an increase in number of youth entries.

 DT & MK ran a successful indoor league.
 DTs first project as an employee.
-TCG taken on as marketing and fundraising officer, has already seem some interest in sponsorship, links been made through networking events which is a positive.
+TCG taken on as marketing, communications and fundraising officer, has already seem some interest in sponsorship, links been made through networking events which is a positive.

 Highest number of coaches that we have ever trained attended courses this Winter.

 Thanks to AG who is coming to the end of her term.
-Working with Perret Laver to come up with an advert for the new chair.
+Working with Perrett Laver to come up with an advert for the new chair.

 5.2 Director of Finance